apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 * **row_format**

-    Use the `SERDE` clause to specify a custom SerDe for one table.
+    Spark uses the `SERDE` clause to specify a custom SerDe for one table.
 Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.

 * **SERDE**